 Rick Warren is the author of the popular book, The Purpose Driven Life, and pastor of Saddleback Church in Southern California.
 He stated on Larry King Live, April 6, 2009, that "never been and never will be" an "anti-gay or anti-gay marriage activist."
-He said that he regretted supporting Proposition 8 (a California Proposition to ban gay marriage).
+He said he regretted supporting Proposition 8 (a California Proposition to ban gay marriage).
 He also said,

 "There were a number of things that were put out.
 I wrote to all my gay friends--the leaders that I knew--and actually apologized to them.
 That never got out," he admitted.
-"Additionally, Pastor Warren said that he did not want to comment on or criticize the Iowa Supreme Court's decision last week to legalize same-sex "marriage" because it was "not his agenda."
+"Additionally, Pastor Warren said he did not want to comment on or criticize the Iowa Supreme Court's decision last week to legalize same-sex "marriage" because it was "not his agenda."

 What is wrong with Rick Warren?
 Isn't he aware of what the Bible says about homosexuality?

 - 1 Cor.
 6:9-10, "Or do you not know that the unrighteous shall not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, 10 nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, shall inherit the kingdom of God."

 - Rom.
 1:26-28, "For this reason God gave them over to degrading passions; for their women exchanged the natural function for that which is unnatural, 27and in the same way also the men abandoned the natural function of the woman and burned in their desire toward one another, men with men committing indecent acts and receiving in their own persons the due penalty of their error.
 28And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper."